mendel5/volkswagen/README.md

 ## Links
 - https://www.meinid.com/wiki/lexicon/8-software-versionen/

+## Things to consider
+- When does the 12V battery need to be replaced/upgraded? (for which update?)

 ## How to get over-the-air updates
 Requirements for over-the-air (OTA) updates in Volkswgen ID vehicles:
 - Have an ID car